When it comes to the FICO® Score 8, the most widely used credit score in the country, a score of 800 (or higher) signifies excellence.

 - They search for new credit carefully.
 High credit score holders don’t open new accounts within a short period of time.
 They also search for credit in ways that don’t produce a multitude of inquiries into their credit file.
 Too many inquiries and an abundance of new credit within a small timeframe can signify greater risk – especially for borrowers with a short credit history.

-To learn more about FICO® Scores, how they’re calculated and ways to improve them, visit myFICO Credit Basics.
+To learn more about FICO® Scores and how they’re calculated, visit myFICO.com

 Latest posts by Rob Kaufman (see all)